donbowen/portfolio-frontier-streamlit-dashboard/README.md

 ## Further ideas

-1. Github actions to run `update_data_cache.py` once a month.
+1. Easy for me: Add Github action to run `update_data_cache.py` once a month.
-1. Modify `update_data_cache.py` to download more assets, including non-ETFs.
+1. Easy for anyone: Modify `update_data_cache.py` to download more assets, including non-ETFs.
+Just add to the list of tickers.
 1. Exploit Streamlit's cache system to make this app faster:
-    - Change code from after the sidebar until the Max Util section to a function that returns the necessary data structures for plotting, and decorate this so it is cached
+    - Change code from after the sidebar until the Max Util section to a function that returns the necessary data structures for plotting (instead of doing the plotting via the `pyopt` package), and decorate this function so it is cached
-    - Code after that can remain the same
-1. Use plotly so that output graph is interactive (e.g. zoom in on the interesting part of the graph)
+    - Code after that: Use plotly so that output graph is interactive (e.g. zoom in on the interesting part of the graph)
 	- see code below for pointers
-     `cov_mat` has asset names, add these as labels to scatterplot
+	- `cov_mat` has asset names, add these as labels to scatterplot
-1. The requirements file has no version restrictions.
+1. Easy for anyone: The requirements file has no version restrictions.
 We should set exact versions.

 ```python
 ## approach 1 for plotly + streamlit: fig.add_trace()